tmhatton/MLinPractice/Documentation.md

 #### Design Decisions

 The second kind of features are related to the tweet's length.
-As already mentioned before the length of a tweet is limited to 280 characters ([Source: Twitter - Counting characters](https://developer.twitter.com/en/docs/counting-characters)).
+As already mentioned before, the length of a tweet is limited to 280 characters ([Source: Twitter - Counting characters](https://developer.twitter.com/en/docs/counting-characters)).
 So, the number of characters used in a tweet can maybe beneficial to predict its virality.
 To extract the character length of a tweet we just had to count the number of characters.
 Furthermore, we also wanted to include the number of words as a feature.